 Carpet and Carpet Tiles are great natural attenuators of Noise for a room.
-They are soft, so they do not create noise, they are also great for not creating Structure Borne Noise.
+They are soft, so they do not create noise, they are also great for not creating Structure Borne Noise and soundproofing floors.
 Additionally, it helps to reduce the noise caused by other sources.
 Carpet though is the least durable type of floor covering, and in the last 20 years, the amount of carpet sold in Australia has reduced by a great degree, and been replaced with hard and resilient floor coverings.

 Luxury Vinyl Plank (LVT or LVP) is soft and flexible compared to other types of Hard Flooring, so does not create much in the way of Airborne Noise.
 However, for Structure Borne Noise LVT is not a great option, as there are very few that meet the most basic Building Code Requirements for Multi-Res buildings.
 Some underlays can help with this, but this then lifts the cost of LVT Flooring.

 Hybrid Flooring is in every way the great all-rounder.
 While not as quiet as LVT Flooring in the Air Borne capacity, it far outclasses it when it comes to Structure Borne Noise.
 Without needing any other form of attenuation in most cases, Hybrid generally outclasses all other hard Flooring Types in the realm.

 Laminate and Timber Flooring make the most Air Borne Noise, but as they are almost always laid on Underlay are pretty good with Structure Borne Noise.
 If you are planning to Direct Stick Timber Flooring, the standard underlay that is used to float floors on is not used but is instead replaced with a high-density Shredded Rubber underlay, that allows you to bond the product in a process known as Dual Bonding.